 While Open Source and Commerce editions are built on the same codebase with the same basic functionality, there are significant differences in terms of capabilities.
 As mentioned above, Open Source is a powerful and flexible platform for SMBs, while Commerce addresses the more nuanced needs of B2B, larger, and more complex businesses.
 An Open Source store will have a strong ecommerce foundation while Commerce stores have premier features available, including Page Builder, B2B/wholesale functionality i.e., Requisition Lists, and enhanced marketing & engagement capabilities.

-Magento (Adobe) Commerce On-Premise and Magento Commerce Cloud both offer advanced, world-class ecommerce functionality due to “baked in” functionality, cohesion with third-party extensions, and ability to customize.
-As covered above, the key difference between On-Prem and Cloud is how they’re hosted — the On-Premise edition is hosted by the merchant, a developer such as Harris Web Works, or a separate hosting company, while Cloud is hosted on Magento’s AWS stack.
+Adobe Commerce On-Premise and Adobe Commerce Cloud both offer advanced, world-class ecommerce functionality due to “baked in” functionality, cohesion with third-party extensions, and ability to customize.
+As covered above, the key difference between On-Prem and Cloud is how they’re hosted — the On-Premise edition is hosted by the merchant, a developer such as Harris Web Works, or a separate hosting company, while Cloud is hosted on Adobe’s AWS stack.

 So which is better for your business?